brianspiering/quotes_from_me/quotes_from_others.md

 Coding
 ----

-"For every complex problem there is an answer that is clear, simple, and wrong."
-— H. L. Mencken

 "Users want functionality, not code."
-– A smart programmer
+— A smart, unknown programmer

 "I try to minimize the amount of code I write.
 Each line of code is just another chance for a typo."
 — A smart, unknown programmer